 You will review the lesson on your own at your own convenient time.
 You don't have to login at a specific time to learn and watch.

-3. Upload it to the class gallery - ONLY ONE PHOTO ALLOWED EACH WEEK!
+3. Upload it to the class gallery - ONLY ONE PHOTO IS ALLOWED EACH WEEK!

 Each week a new challenge/lesson is presented.
-In most cases there is a link to a streaming video lesson.
+In most cases there is a link to a streaming video lesson that you watch at your own convenience.
 In addition, each week there is a PDF that you will click to open, download, and save and/or print to create your own workbook.

 The challenge and lessons are self-contained each week, but the year progresses with lessons building on the previous lessons.